dl-romero/neptune_exporter_aio_installer/README.md

 # Neptune Exporter
 ### Export Apex / Fusion monitoring metrics for Prometheus.

-This exporter has been tested on CentOS 7 and Rocky 9.<br>
+This exporter has been tested on fresh installs of CentOS 7 and Rocky 9.<br>
 Python Versions Verified: Python 3.9.18

 Before getting started you should collect some information and have it ready.
 You'll be asked for it later if using the installer scripts.